tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 ## Keycloak Extensions

-Part of Nubus are the [Keycloak Extensions](https://docs.software-univention.de/nubus-kubernetes-operation/1.0/en/configuration/keycloak-extensions.html) used for
+Part of Nubus are the [Keycloak Extensions](https://docs.software-univention.de/nubus-kubernetes-operation/1.0/en/configuration/keycloak-extensions.html) which are used for:

-- Login brute force protection: Blocking authentication requests upon too much failed attempts from a device or IP.
-The available [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) option is deactivated in openDesk.
+- Login brute force protection: Blocking authentication requests upon too many failed attempts from a device or IP. _The available [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) option is deactivated in openDesk._
-- New device notification: Sending the use an email after successful login from a new device.
+- New device notification: Sending the user an email after successful login from a new device.

-To address these use cases the Keycloak Extensions act as a proxy to Keycloak.
+To address these use cases, the Keycloak Extensions act as a proxy to Keycloak.

 ## OpenLDAP

 [OpenLDAP](https://www.openldap.org) is an open-source implementation of the Lightweight Directory Access Protocol (LDAP) that provides a central repository for user and group information.
-In openDesk, OpenLDAP is used as the user directory to store user and group data and manage access control policies across the applications.
+In openDesk, OpenLDAP is used as the user directory to store user and group data, and also manages access control policies across the applications.

 # Authorization